fakufaku/e3e-detection-2016/README.md

 We will use [Pyramic](https://github.com/LCAV/Pyramic) for a demo at IWAENC in Tokyo.

+### Compile and run the demo

+    # prepare the environment
+    source start_demo_env.sh

+    # compile the demo (make sure SPEEDFLAGS is used in the Makefile)
+    make demos

+    # After placing the microphone array and target speaker run the calibration
+    # when the room is relatively silent and the target source playing the
+    # calibration signal `data/calibration_signal.wav`
+    # Usage: demo_gsc_calibration <config_file> <weight_output_file> <recording_time>
+    ./bin/demo_gsc_calibration config/demo_gsc.json config/my_weights.json 15

+    # Now you can run the demo specifying the same config and weight files
+    ./bin/demo_gsc config/demo_gsc.json config/my_weights.json

 ### Compile and run tests

     # build the tests